 The additives in almond milk are not just for flavoring or nutrients.
 Many are added to give the milk a more palatable texture.
 These additives are the ones that tend to have gluten in them.

 According to SF Gate’s article “Additives That Have Gluten,” some familiar names are on the label. “flour, emulsifier, food starch, modified food starch, dextrin, maltodextrin, and vegetable gum.”
-In the U.S., manufacturers need to declare if maltodextrin is made with wheat.
+In the U.S., manufacturers must declare if maltodextrin is made with wheat.
 (It is typically made from corn.)
 Vegetable gum is another ingredient that should be gluten free, but must be declared if it is made from wheat, barley, or rye.

 Not all of these texture additives have gluten, as some come from corn and rice.
 In addition, some almond milk manufacturers’ websites have “smart labels” that explain where their additives derive from – Almond Breeze being one.
 Check out the manufacturer's website to learn more about the additives added to almond milk.